Updated on 2024-09-30 GMT+08:00

 Advanced Settings

-• Encryption: Data disk encryption safeguards your data.
+• Data Disk Encryption: Data disk encryption safeguards your data.
 Snapshots generated from encrypted disks and disks created using these snapshots automatically inherit the encryption setting.
-This function is available only in certain regions.
+BMS nodes do not support data disk encryption that is available only in certain regions.
+For details, see the console.

-• After selecting Encryption, you can select an existing key in the displayed dialog box.
+• If you select Enabled (key) for Data Disk Encryption, choose an existing key.
 If no key is available, click View Key List and create a key.
-After the key is created, click the refresh icon next to the Encryption text box.
+After the key is created, click the refresh icon next to the text box.

 Adding data disks